Full name Christopher Eric Wilfred Silverwood

 |0/23||Essex 2nd XI||v Surr 2nd XI||Coggeshall||14 Jun 2011||Other|

 |-||Essex 2nd XI||v Middx 2nd XI||Chelmsford||4 May 2011||Other|

 |-||Essex 2nd XI||v Smrst 2nd XI||Chelmsford||18 Aug 2010||Other|

 |1/73, 10, 14, 0/11||Middlesex||v Kent||Uxbridge||9 Sep 2009||FC|

 |1/25||Middx 2nd XI||v Glouc 2nd XI||Bristol||28 Aug 2009||Other OD|

-Wholehearted, zippy and with an unnerving bouncer that zeroes in on the batsman's head, Silverwood is an excellent county seamer who falls just short of Test class.
-His whirling action generates real pace - England bowling coach Bob Cottam once said he was faster than Allan Donald - but he lacks the consistency to trouble the best.
+As a player, Silverwood was an excellent county seamer who fell just short of Test class.
+Wholehearted, zippy and with an unnerving bouncer that zeroed in on the batsman's head, his whirling action generated real pace - England bowling coach Bob Cottam once said he was faster than Allan Donald - but he lacked the consistency to trouble the best.
 As a Yorkshireman, Silverwood thrived on the helpful Headingley greentops, where his natural movement away from the right-hander was exaggerated.